chengl7/LonGP/README.md

 ```
 ![Example plot](./example/target_1-com_1+3.png)

+* Expected output can be found in [exmaple/expectedOutput.zip](./example/expectedOutput.zip)

 ## Example Usage (Parallel)
 We assume a cluster system with shared file system to deploy the work, i.e. all nodes access the same file system.
 LonGP uses the shared file system to synchronize different task.
+The running time is ~2 hours with two workers and two slaves, each with 4GB memory.

 ```
 % This part is the same for all nodes